vergoh/vnstat-docker/README.md

 - vnStat daemon (`vnstatd`) is running as the primary process
 - [lighttpd](https://www.lighttpd.net/) provides vnStat image output (`vnstati`) via http (port 8685 on all interfaces by default)
+  - json and Prometheus compatible metrics endpoints are also available as alternative
 - vnStat command line (`vnstat`)

 ## Supported tags in Docker Hub